-2016 was a special year for us.
-We turned 18 and we got our own new space to further explore our puppetry encounters.
-Our space is at the Southern border of Delhi, 12 kilometers from the city centre.
+2015 was a special year for us.
+Our new space opened at Tanki Road in Jaitpur Village in Badarpur, the Southern border of Delhi, 12 kilometres from the city centre.
 The population around is dense and semi urban.

-Since 2016 we began a puppet program for our neighbourhood.
-We are located on the fringes of Delhi where we have a mix of the urban poor, migrant labour, a large part of the cities labour force.
+Since 2016 we began a puppet program for our neighbourhood, where we have a mix of the urban poor, migrant labour, and a large part of the city's labour force.
+This includes:

 Art Reach India created a mural outside Katkatha studio along with children of the neighbourhood.
 Watch Art Reach India Volunteer Residency at Katkatha Puppet Arts Trust here.